haltu/muuri/docs/grid-options.md

   - When a dragged item is moved out of the threshold area the scroll process is set to _ending_ state.
 However, it's up to you to decide if the actual scrolling motion is stopped gradually or instantly.
 By default, when this is `false`, scrolling will stop immediately.
 If you set this to `true` scrolling will continue until speed drops to `0`.
 When this option is `enabled` you _must_ handle decelerating the speed to `0` manually within `speed` function, so do not enable this option if you use a static speed value.
 The default `speed` function handles the deceleration automatically.
 - **onStart** &nbsp;&mdash;&nbsp; _null / function_
   - Default value: `null`.
   - Optionally, you can provide a callback that will be called when an item starts auto-scrolling a scroll target.
-The callback function will receive the following arguments:
+The callback function has the following parameters:
     - **item** &nbsp;&mdash;&nbsp; _Muuri.Item_
       - The dragged `Muuri.Item` instance.
     - **scrollElement** &nbsp;&mdash;&nbsp; _element_ / _window_